asafacihangir/learnaxon/tooling/axon-archetype/Readme.md

     1. JUnit

-       The archetype creates a JUnit Test class (SimpleCommandTest.java) which makes use of the AggregateTestFixture/FixtureConfiguration capabilities provided by the Axon framework itself
+       The archetype creates a JUnit Test class (SimpleCommandTest.java) which makes use of the AggregateTestFixture/FixtureConfiguration capabilities provided by the Axon framework to unit test your Commands/ Events.

        Run mvn test to execute the test case